noamurphy/noamurphy/README.md

 ## Noah Murphy

-A data specialist with a Diploma in Data Science and a BSc in Biology, using novel technologies to develop data-driven solutions and applications.
+A data specialist with a Diploma in Data Science and a BSc in Biology.
 Currently studying Sustainable Design Engineering at the University of Prince Edward Island, specializing in Mechatorinics.

 ### What makes him unique?